haud-ba/XTS_TRANSPORT_LAYER/README.md

 	- after mover has left the station

   #### Planning requirements for use of fb_Station:
 - Put the Modulo turn anywhere,
   BUT NOT within WaitPos, StopPos, ReleaseDistance of a station.
   The code does not support crossing the modulo turn within a station.

+- Since the project is designed for stations to send movers to a flexible target, with flexible nest positions, the control struct of a station you have to use to forward/command those parameters together with the mover ID

+	--> ST_STATION_CTRL.nMask: commands the nest count and nest position of the mover in target station ST_STATION_CTRL.nTargetStation: index of station in GVL_XTS.StationParameter[]

 - The Use of LinkedList methods (AddTail, GetHead) requires thought about when the mover is entered into the target station.

-		- 1. parallel stations for a process:
+	- 1. parallel stations for a process, with common rPosWait:

-			EXAMPLE:
-			P1 uses XTS_STN[1] to XTS_STN[4]
+	    EXAMPLE: **P1 uses XTS_STN[1] to XTS_STN[4]**

+				--> XTS_STN[1].rPosWait := 100
+				    XTS_STN[2].rPosWait := 100
+				    XTS_STN[3].rPosWait := 100
+				    XTS_STN[4].rPosWait := 100

+		Define how many rPosStop(nests) the stations may have (configured count)

+				--> XTS_STN[1].nConfiguredStopCount := 1 (default)
+				    XTS_STN[2].nConfiguredStopCount := 1
+				    XTS_STN[3].nConfiguredStopCount := 1
+				    XTS_STN[4].nConfiguredStopCount := 1

+		Define the process position(s) relative to rPosWait

+				--> XTS_STN[1].rPosStop[1] := 100
+				    XTS_STN[2].rPosStop[1] := 200
+				    XTS_STN[3].rPosStop[1] := 300
+				    XTS_STN[4].rPosStop[1] := 400

-			--> The ReleaseDistance of STN[4] shall be shortest, all other stations follow accordingly.
+		The ReleaseDistance of STN[4] shall be shortest, all other stations follow accordingly.

-			EXAMPLE:
-			condition: STN[4].WaitPos > STN[3].WaitPos
-			for n := 3 to 1
+				--> XTS_STN[1].rReleaseDistance := 40
+				    XTS_STN[2].rReleaseDistance := 30
+				    XTS_STN[3].rReleaseDistance := 20
-				STN[n].ReleaseDistance :=
+				    XTS_STN[4].rReleaseDistance := 10
-				  STN[4].WaitPos
-				- STN[n].WaitPos
-				+ STN[4].StopPos[furthest pos out]
-				+ STN[4].ReleaseDistance

 	- 2. using stations sparsely:
 		in this case it is easiest to always handshake the stations and use the forwarding command if a station shall be skipped: STATION_MOVER_SEND.

 	- 3. deactivating stations:
 		make sure the queue is empty before deactivating, since the waiting mover will hold up all the others in case of required deactivation while movers are in the queue:
 		- handshake mover with E_STATION_CTRL.STATION_MOVER_SEND to new target station
 		- do not send any new mover to the station in question
 		- disable station
 		- preceeding stations continue workflow with changed ST_STATION_CTRL.nTargetStation

   #### know thyself
+	- One Station --> One Mover.
-	- all coordinates are modulo values, from station to station only forward, within station limits backward movement by use of negative nest offset or use of ST_MOVER_CTRL.
+	- all coordinates are modulo values
+	- from station to station only forward
+	- within station limits backward movement by use of negative nest offset or use of ST_MOVER_CTRL.
-	  IF move backwards you have to make sure that there is room for it --> distance between PosWait and PosStop
+	- IF move backwards you have to make sure that there is room for it
+	  - distance between PosWait and PosStop

-	- station is defined by PosWait, PosStop[], and ReleaseDistance
+	- station location is defined by:
+		 - PosWait
+		 - PosStop[1..8]
+		 - ReleaseDistance and
+		 - ConfiguredStopCount

 		  TYPE ST_STATION_PARAMETER :
 			STRUCT
+			  // Only description
-	  sText             : STRING(80); // only description
+			  sText             : STRING(80);

+			  // start of station
-	  // start of station, a sending station is using this value to send mover to rPosWait          : REAL;
+			  // a sending station is using this value to send mover to rPosWait          : REAL;

 			  // distance from Mover.ActPos has to travel in order
 			  // for station to go back to checking list entries rReleaseDistance  : REAL;

-	  rGap              : REAL;
+			  // CA and dyn constraints for infeed and outfeed rGap              : REAL;
 			  rVelo             : REAL;
 			  rAccDec           : REAL;
 			  rJerk             : REAL;

-	  // how many nests (stop positions) mover has to stop at (1 = default) nConfiguredStopCount  : USINT := 1; // 1-8 --> NestMask = BYTE
+			  // how many nests (stop positions) mover has to stop at
+			  // (1 = default)
+			  nConfiguredStopCount  : USINT := 1; // 1-8 --> NestMask = BYTE

-	  // mover stop position in station, relative to rPosWait!! rPosStop          : ARRAY[1..8] OF LREAL;
+			  // mover stop position in station
+			  // relative to rPosWait!!
+			  rPosStop          : ARRAY[1..8] OF LREAL;

 			END_STRUCT
 		  END_TYPE

+	- The default nest count is 1, so a mover with only one stop in station does not need ST_STATION_CTRL.nMask

+	- **IF your mover has more than one stop in station, you need to set ST_STATION_CTRL.nMask:**

+		- ST_STATION_PARAMETER.nConfiguredStopCount: static configuration of possible stop positions within station
+			- static parameter is the limit to how many nests are possible
+		- ST_STATION_CTRL.nMask: active nest count and position of mover in station, you have to set this value for every mover in every station.
+			- active parameter is only working on configured nests

   #### XTS/XPU
       fb_Xpu: